Arhaan/CABKrittikaTutorials/Jupyter Setup/README.md

 While Jupyter runs code in many programming languages, Python is a requirement (Python 3.3 or greater, or Python 2.7) for installing the classic Jupyter Notebook.

 ### Windows
-Install Anaconda (it has most of the packages we need) from [here.](https://docs.anaconda.com/anaconda/install/windows/ "Installing Anaconda on Windows") (Read the instructions carefully)
+Follow the youtube video: [Installing miniconda on Windows](https://www.youtube.com/watch?v=-H_onyfW9VE)

-Open command prompt (Press Windows button and type ‘cmd’)
+Open command prompt (Press Windows button and type ‘cmd’) (opening powershell is also fine)

+Type `conda install jupyter numpy scipy matplotlib pandas` into the window and hit enter.

+This should install some more required packages, type `y` whenever the terminal tells you to.

+At this point you have installed everything that you need.

-Enter the following command to run
+Enter the following command to start a notebook, and you can start playing around.
 ```bash
 jupyter notebook
 ```
-(or you can directly launch in Anaconda Navigator)

 ### MacOS
 Our first step is to download the installer